StanJulia/Stan.jl/README.md

 ## Important note

 Major work will happen on this package over the next few months, i.e. until at least March 2020.
-The basic packages in StanJulia work but are still fine-tuned.
-Documantation - to be part of Stan.jl v5 - is also virtually not there yet.
+The basic packages in StanJulia work but are still being fine-tuned.
+Documentation - to be part of Stan.jl v5 - is also virtually not there yet.
 WORK IN PROGRESS!!!!

 ## Background info